 Like all great inventions, the idea to start a 30-day personal development project was born out of a problem.
 In this case, that problem was a lack of focus and too many ongoing “work-in-progress”.
-A scattered approach to creativity and personal-development, in general, was leaving me feeling behind.
+A scattered approach to creativity and personal development, in general, made me feel like I was feeling behind.

 Seeing all the great things others were doing on social media I felt like a failure.
 Despite my best intentions, I wasn’t accomplishing very much.
 This method has started to change that for me, and I hope it helps you out if you are feeling discouraged too.

-Part of being human is to want to improve and be the best we can.
+Part of being human means want to improve and be the best we can be.
 But we need to be realistic.
-We can’t do everything all at once and doing things that are worthwhile takes time.
-The 30-day self development project will help you to focus and improve without feeling like you are being pulled in a thousand directions.
+It isn’t possible to do everything all at once and doing things that are worthwhile takes time.
+The 30-day self-development project will help you to focus and improve without feeling like you are being pulled in a thousand directions.
 Using this method will also help you to actually finish something and get results!

 What is a 30-day Personal Development Project?

 The main idea of a 30-day personal development project is to choose an area of life, a skill to improve, or a project to complete and to work on it every day for a 30 day period for 5 to 60 minutes.
 This is a really simple process, but somehow reading articles like this can motivate us to get going.

 The first step is to choose a project you’ve wanted to do, but haven’t got around to or something you want to get better at.
 What you want to achieve as a project will probably pop into your mind right away, but I’ve given some examples below in case you would like to try this out, but need some ideas.

 The amount of time you spend on this each day is dependent on the scope of the project and the time you have available.

 Completion of a 30-day personal development project can have a feeling of true accomplishment with a result you can be proud of.
 The best measurement of progress is when we measure ourselves against our own past selves.
 We all have our own timing in life and we need to trust that.